Martha is a solicitor in the employment law department.

-After graduating from the University of York with an English degree in 2004, Martha completed the law conversion course and then the Legal Practice Course in Manchester.
+After graduating from the University of York with an english degree in 2004, Martha completed the law conversion course and then the legal practice course in Manchester.
 Martha began work as a paralegal at Stephensons’ Manchester office in 2009.
-The following year she began her training contract and worked in Wigan, Bolton, St Helens and Leigh before qualifying into the employment law in Bolton in 2012.
+The following year she began her training contract and worked in Wigan, Bolton, St Helens and Leigh before qualifying into the employment law team in Bolton in 2012.

 Martha is based in our Middlebrook office and deals with all aspects of claimant and respondent work.
-She frequently advise claimants in relation to the following areas:
+She frequently advises claimants in relation to the following areas:

 - Advice on bringing and defending a wide range of claims for unfair dismissal, including claims relating to redundancy, alleged gross misconduct, “whistle-blowing” and raising health and safety concerns;

 - Assist employees who have not been paid the correct wages or who have had money taken out of their pay without their agreement